davidhedlund/WILBE/README.md

-# WILB
+# WILBE
-Website Incompatibilities for Libre Browsers
+Website Incompatibilities for Libre Browsers and WebExtensions

 To participate you must install
 * The latest version of IceCat, and the Firefox ESR version that it is build upon.